What Do Temporal Graph Learning Models Learn?: Results

-\subsubsection{Recency}
+\subheader{Implications.} The contrast between persistence and periodicity suggests that capturing recurring interactions and capturing their temporal regularity are distinct capabilities of current TGL models. \mixer{} illustrates this distinction particularly well: while it is not among the strongest models for persistence, it consistently performs well on both periodicity and temporal granularity.
+This may be due to its fixed time encoding, which is directly incorporated into the link encoder (cf. \Cref{tab:model_categorization}).
+By contrast, the models that most consistently capture persistence, namely \cawn{} and \dygformer{}, may prioritize recurring interactions over the time at which they occur.

+\subsubsection{\circled{6} Recency}

-For all deep learning models, it is often anticipated that models are more influenced by the latest data in training.
+For all deep learning models, it is often anticipated that models are more influenced by the latest data seen in training.
 This is even more of a consideration when the data itself contains a temporal element, as with dynamic graphs.
-Recent work has also shown that heuristics which emphasize predicting edges on more recently active nodes can perform very strongly on graph datasets \cite{cornell_power_2025}.
+Recent work has also shown that heuristics which emphasize predicting edges on more recently active nodes can perform very strongly on graph datasets \citep{cornell_power_2025}.
 Thus, we look to evaluate the extent to which model predictions are biased toward more recently seen data.

-\subheader{Approach.} To evaluate a model's ability to learn \emph{recency}, we create datasets of 10 timesteps with completely disjoint sets of edges, and evaluate whether more recently seen edges have a higher probability score than earlier edges.
-These datasets are related to the empirical datasets by taking the number of edges at a representative timestep and sampling the same number of edges uniformly at random from the pool of all potential edges.
-This is done for each timestep successively, with the edges that have been drawn being removed from the pool of candidate edges for all subsequent timesteps.
-We repeat this three times.
-This gives variation in the density of the graphs.
-In our negative sampling, we make sure to exclusively sample edges which are not positive at any timestep.
+\subheader{Approach.} To evaluate a model's ability to learn \emph{recency}, we create datasets of 10 time steps with disjoint sets of edges, and evaluate whether more recently seen edges are allocated a higher probability score than earlier edges, as illustrated in \Cref{fig:diagram_pers_peri_rec}, panel \circled{6}.
+These datasets are related to three empirical datasets by taking the number of edges at a representative time step and sampling the same number of edges uniformly at random from all potential edges.
+This is done for each time step successively, without replacement.
+In negative sampling, we exclusively sample edges which are not positive at any time step.
 For both positive and negative edges, only one direction of each edge is considered for sampling.
-That way, we make sure that edge probabilities are not biased by some positive edges also being chosen as negative examples at other timesteps.
-No validation data is used, as there is no explicit connection between different timesteps.
-Predictions are made at time $t=11$.
+Thus, edge probabilities cannot be biased by some positive edges also being chosen as negative examples at other time steps.
+No validation data is used, as there is no explicit connection between different time steps, and predictions are made at time $t=10$.